luispaulo/Upload-Csv/README.md

 <p align="center"><a href="https://laravel.com" target="_blank"><img src="https://www.eureciclo.com.br/img/selo-horizontal.ea6b8657.png" width="400"></a></p>
 </p>

-## Luis Paulo Santos - Development
+## Development - Luis Paulo Santos

+## Project Description
+App upload files in CSV or TXT format, normalize the data and store it in the database.

 ## How to start the project
 - Clone the project on github